 If you asked someone where to find the most beautiful scenery in Vietnam, they’d probably direct you to the famed Halong Bay.
 Its striking karsts rise straight up out of the sea, framing the alluring blue-green waters to create postcard-ready scenery.
 While Halong Bay has become marred by crowds, pollution, and overtourism, there’s no denying that the scenery is beyond belief.

-We didn’t realize until we arrived that most people visit Tam Coc on a day trip from Hanoi – it’s only about 60 miles away – instead of staying overnight.
+We didn’t realize until we arrived that most visitors just do a Tam Coc day trip from Hanoi – it’s only about 60 miles away – instead of staying overnight.
 While that’s enough time to experience a few hours of paddling through the enchanting canyons, we’d definitely recommend staying a couple days to really enjoy the area.

 Unlike on Thailand’s trains, Vietnamese train cars are separated into four-bed cabins, each with a lockable door.
 On one hand, this setup probably helps prevent theft, as there aren’t any passersby with access to your bags.
 On the other, the isolation of a cabin could be uncomfortable for solo female travelers, especially if they end up with all-male cabin mates.